Water Bath Canning

 Simple Steps for High-Acid Foods

-The tasty high-acid menu includes choices ranging from sweet to savory.
-Fruits, fruit juices, jams, jellies and other fruit spreads, salsas, most tomatoes, pickles, relishes, chutneys, sauces, vinegars, and condiments are among items safely preserved using the water bath canning method.
+Enjoy this tasty high-acid menu is the ideal for water bath canners that love to preserve their favorite sweet to savory ingredients.
+Fruits, fruit juices, jams, jellies and other fruit spreads, salsas, most tomatoes, pickles, relishes, chutneys, sauces, vinegars, and condiments are among items safely water bath can using the water bath canning method.
 Because these common foods contain high amounts of acid or the recipe incorporates the correct balance of acid, water bath canning is the recommended method.
+So prepare to preserve and learn how to water bath can today.

 Double-Check the Necessary Supplies: